DeimosMH/DCH_CppPrimerPlus/docs/reviews.md

 </details>

 <details><summary>
-7. What statement would you use to read a value from keyboard input into the<br>
+07. What statement would you use to read a value from keyboard input into the<br>
-&emsp;variable cheeses ?
+&emsp; variable cheeses ?
 </summary>

 ```cpp